biaslab/biaslab-hugo/content/post/mission.md

 +++
-title = "On Bayesian Intelligent Agents" date = "2016-10-03T15:50:58+02:00"
-short_text = "The primary mission of the BIASlab team is to develop in-situ trainable Bayesian Intelligent Agents for applications to wearable technology."
+title = "Our Mission: Bayesian Intelligent Agents" date = "2016-10-03T15:50:58+02:00" short_text = "The primary mission of the BIASlab team is to develop in-situ trainable Bayesian Intelligent Agents for applications to wearable technology."